Review by Pastor Timothy Yap

 For paramours of worship ballads, there are spades of them here to impress.
 In fact, two of them come from Hillsong’s catalogue.
-The aforementioned lead single “Greatness of Our Good” is also culled from Hillsong’s latest CD “a Beautiful Exchange.”
+The aforementioned lead single “Greatness of Our God” is also culled from Hillsong’s latest album A Beautiful Exchange.
 Though Grant’s rendition doesn’t have the tenderness of Darlene Zschech’s original, it doesn’t take away the beauty of this worship classic to be.
 Acknowledging our vulnerability before the sovereignty of God, this is a just worship at its humblest and glorious form.
-The other Hillsong cover is Brooke Ligertwood’s “Desert Song” performed this time at a tad faster with a more hefty input from the electric guitars.
+The other Hillsong cover is Brooke Ligertwood’s “Desert Song” performed this time a tad faster with a more hefty input from the electric guitars.
 Those who are looking for Grant’s piano ballads in the vein of “Held” will be pleased with the scantily clad with self-pretence, “A Song to the King.”
-Similar the hymn-like “The Power of the Cross” is not only Gospel-centered but it’s songs like these that will revolutionize the world for God’s glory.
+Similarly, the hymn-like “The Power of the Cross” is not only Gospel-centered but it is songs like these that will revolutionize the world for God’s glory.

-Yet, there are a few obligatory numbers that try to sound contemporary but yet fall flat de to the lack of freshness.
-Album opener “Daring” and the title cut “Love Revolution” are heavy with heart-pounding drums and bombastic guitar riffs that amount to nothing that different from most other Christian radio staples right now.
-Though this CD is not that far different from Grant predecessor efforts, there’s still a lot (especially with the ballads) that can revolutionize our dire to worship God.
+Yet, there are a few obligatory numbers that try to sound contemporary but fall flat due to the lack of freshness.
+Album opener “Daring” and the title cut “Love Revolution” are heavy with heart-pounding drums and bombastic guitar riffs that amount to nothing very different from most other Christian radio staples right now.
+Though this album is not that far different from Grant predecessor efforts, there’s still a lot (especially with the ballads) that can revolutionize our desire to worship God.